povsister/scp/README.md

 defer scpClient.Close()

-// Do the file copy
-err = scpClient.CopyFileToRemote("/path/to/local/file", "/path/at/remote", &scp.FileTransferOption{})
+// Do the file transfer without timeout/context err = scpClient.CopyFileToRemote("/path/to/local/file", "/path/at/remote", &scp.FileTransferOption{})

-// Do the file copy with timeout and file properties preserved fo := &scp.FileTransferOption{
+// Do the file copy with timeout, context and file properties preserved.
+// Note that the context and timeout will both take effect. fo := &scp.FileTransferOption{
+    Context: yourCotext,
     Timeout: 30 * time.Second,
     PreserveProp: true,
 }